MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 ## Uncharted

+### Friday, March 25 & Saturday, March 26 @ 6:30pm

+### Friday, April 1 & Saturday, April 2 @ 6:30pm

 Nathan Drake and his wise cracking partner Victor "Sully" Sullivan embark on a dangerous quest to find the greatest treasure never found while also tracking clues that may lead to Nate's long-lost brother.

 _Rated: PG-13_

-### Friday, March 25 & Saturday, March 26 @ 6:30pm

-### Friday, April 1 & Saturday, April 2 @ 6:30pm

 # Coming Soon

 ## The Wolf and the Lion

+### Friday, April 8 & Saturday, April 9 @ 6:30pm

 After her grandfather's death, 20-year-old Alma decides to go back to her childhood home - a little island in the heart of a majestic forest.
 Whilst there, she rescues two helpless cubs, a wolf and a lion.
 They forge and inseparable bond, but their world soon collapses as the forest ranger discovers the animals and takes them away.
 The two cub brothers must now embark on a treacherous journey to be reunited with one another an Alma once more.

 _Rated: PG_

-### Friday, April 8 & Saturday, April 9 @ 6:30pm

 ## The Passion of the Christ

+### Friday, April 15 & Saturday, April 16 @ 6:30pm

 In this version of Christ's crucifixion, based on the New Testament, Judas expedites the downfall of Jesus by handing him over to the Roman Empire's handpicked officials.
 To the horror of his mother, Mary, Magdalen, whom he saved from damnation, and his disciples, Jesus is condemned to death.
 He is tortured as he drags a crucifix to nearby Calvary, where he is nailed to the cross.
 He dies, but not before a last act of grace.

 _Rated: R_

+## The Bad Guys

+### Friday, April 22 & Saturday, April 23 @ 6:30pm

-### Friday, April 15 & Saturday, April 16 @ 6:30pm
+### Friday, April 29 & Saturday, April 30 @ 6:30pm

-## The Unbreakable Boy

-A young boy with a rare brittle bone disease and autism has a joyous, life-affirming world view and inspires those around him with his resilient spirit.
+After a lifetime of legendary heists, notorious criminals Mr. Wolf, Mr. Snake, Mr. Piranha, Mr. Shark, and Ms. Tarantula are finally caught.
+To avoid a prison sentence, the animal outlaws must pull off their most challenging con yet -- becoming model citizens.
+Under the tutelage of their mentor, Professor Marmalade, the dubious gang sets out to fool the world that they're turning good.

 _Rated: PG_

-### Friday, April 22 & Saturday, April 23 @ 6:30pm

 # Ticket Prices